Breadcrumb Navigation:Home > Veterans' Educational Benefits FAQ

 If you qualify for the College Fund, you do not receive it in one lump sum payment.
 Your total College Fund is divided into monthly payments that are added to regular MGIB payments.

 Yes.
 You will need to bring your discharge papers (DD-214) and any other documents you may have to the VA Certifying Official in Registration and Records (1000 Harris Hall).
-You may receive test credit for PE and/or some Military Science courses at NC State!
+You may receive credit for PE and/or some Military Science or Aerospace Studies courses at NC State!
+For more information, take a look at the Articulation of Military Credit.

 Yes!
 NCSU Student Veterans was founded in 2009 and has continued to grow.
 The group is devoted to creating a veteran friendly campus.
 Contact them at email@example.com for more information..